Configuration

 Admin host

-s3site -bucket b -admin-host admin.example.com -listen :8080
+s3site -bucket b -admin-host admin.example.com -allow-insecure-admin -listen :8080

 Storage mode

 By default, s3site keeps all site content in memory.
-This is fast but uses RAM proportional to the total uncompressed size of all sites.

 For systems where memory is constrained, use disk storage: